 Those who wanted to spruce up their festival wardrobe could also swap out their clothes at the Vintage Clothing Swap.
 LG partnered with What Goes Around Comes Around, a New York based vintage shop, to bring 2,500 pieces on site to be traded out for other articles of clothing.
 The shop is known for sourcing gently used clothing from luxury labels like Givenchy and Chanel.
 There were even stylists available on site to help festival goers choose a new outfit from a selection of trendy and fun vintage pieces.
 The clothes swapped were then washed and put on display for others to peruse.
 All of the items that were left at the end of the weekend were then donated to a local organizations in collaboration with the United Way of the Greater Clarksville Region.

-The event also served as a good opportunity LG’s to connect with its home state of Tennessee.
+The event also served as a good opportunity for LG to connect with its home state of Tennessee.
 Bonnaroo Music and Arts Festival takes place just two hours from Clarksville where the company will be launching a $250 million dollar plant later this year that will create 600 new jobs.
-The plant will supposedly be able to make a washing machine in ten seconds and will the capacity to produce more than a million units a year.
+The plant will supposedly be able to make a washing machine in ten seconds, with the capacity to produce more than a million units a year.